 It is also expected to support delivery of the Department of Health and Social Care outcome frameworks:

 NICE quality standards should be achievable by local services.
 The potential resource impact is considered by the quality standards advisory committee, drawing on resource impact work for the source guidance.
-Organisations are encouraged to use the resource impact template and resource impact report on care and support of people growing older with learning disabilities
+Organisations are encouraged to use the https://www.nice.org.uk/guidance/ng96/resourcesresource impact template and report for the NICE guideline on care and support of people growing older with learning disabilities.

-During the development of this quality standard, equality issues were considered and equality assessments are available.
+During the development of this quality standard, equality issues were considered and equality assessments for this quality standard are available.
 Any specific issues identified during development of the quality statements are highlighted in each statement.